DosesofMimoSaas/Techinical-Writing/README.md

 # Techinical-Writing
-This shows different projects of technical writings currently doing
+This shows different projects of technical writings cerated